 - Grievance Process Does Not Replace the Student Conduct Process

-The rights and procedures established here do not replace or supersede the Student Conduct System.
-A pending ADA, grade or other grievance made by a student does not halt any ongoing Student Conduct System process involving that student.
+The rights and procedures established here do not replace or supersede the student conduct process.
+A pending ADA, grade or other grievance made by a student does not halt any ongoing student conduct process involving that student.

 - Grievance Procedures

 - ADA Grievance Complaints